ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 Nothing is perfect and Terminal package is no exception.
 Known major issues are listed below.

 - Function keys and editor keys are not handled properly on some notebooks.
-- Image zoom in and out keys are not working with jexer (v0.3.2)

 ## [Version](#version)